vancouvercodingschool/code-102-guide/curriculum/class-08/README.md

 ## Learning Objectives
 - Students will explain how computers work, using technical terminology, at more than one level of detail.
+- Students will implement `for` and `while` loops to accomplish meaningful tasks in their code.

 ### Class Agenda